Table of Contents

 2. Misjudging Sodium Content in Store-Bought Sauces for Chili

-Many chili recipes call for hot sauce, Worcestershire sauce, or other bottled condiments, all of which can be surprisingly salty.
+Many chili recipes call for hot sauce, Worcestershire sauce, or other bottled condiments, which can be surprisingly salty.

-• Mistake: Adding sauces without measuring or tasting first.
+- Mistake: Add sauces without first measuring or tasting them.

 3. Forgetting to Read Ingredient Labels When Making Chili

-• Solution: Carefully read ingredient labels to check for sodium levels and hidden salts.
-Consider making your own salt-free spice blends.
+- Solution: Carefully read ingredient labels to check for sodium levels and hidden salts.
+Consider making your salt-free spice blends.

 Pro Tip: If a seasoning packet lists salt as one of the top three ingredients, it’s likely to contain a high sodium concentration.